Goxore/gxrfetch/README.md

 # gxrfetch
-A simple fetch program written in rust
+A simple and customizable fetch program written in rust.
+Works on most linux distros, probably works on mac, and maybe even somewhat works on windows (I did not test)

 # Installation
 run the command